Agility – The Ability to Move Quickly, Precisely, and Safely

 Reflexes are your body’s immediate responses to unexpected stimuli.
 These quick responses are unconscious and you don’t have to think to move.
 By design, we are all born with some reflexes.
 Reflexes are the internal intuitions that tell you to duck when you hear “heads up” or to shoot your hand out to grab something as you trip.
 Reflexes are how fast you react and move unconsciously in response to an unexpected stimulus and can be thought of as an instinctive movement to keep us out of danger.

-Agility is a skill which allows you to move swiftly, precisely, and safely.
+Agility is a skill that allows you to move swiftly, precisely, and safely.
 Agility is the skill that helps you correct your body position and avoid a crash after being bumped by someone, tripping over something, or slipping on ice.
 Being agile (having agility) includes both moving quickly and precisely in response to an unexpected stimulus and having the body space awareness, proprioception, to move safely and to avoid injury from the movement itself.
 Agility is an extremely complex skill and is a function of stability, flexibility, and mobility (which have already been discussed) and coordination and reflexes.

 For the purposes of this blog, we will refer to coordination, reflexes, and agility cohesively as “agility”.